maidsafe/temp_safe_network/sn_cli/README.md

 +---------+-------------------------+-------------------------------------------------------------------+
 ```

 As seen above, the `safe cat` command can be used to fetch any type of content from the Safe Network.
-At this point it only supports files (`ImmutableData`), `FilesContainer`s, `Wallet`s, and `NRS-Container`s (see further below about NRS Containers and commands), but it will be expanded as more types are supported by the CLI and its API.
+At this point it only supports files (`Blob`), `FilesContainer`s, `Wallet`s, and `NRS-Container`s (see further below about NRS Containers and commands), but it will be expanded as more types are supported by the CLI and its API.

 #### Retrieving binary files with --hexdump